ICT171 – Minecraft Server in the Cloud

 Project Description

-This is why this project involves deploying a Minecraft Java Edition multiplayer server on the cloud, using Amazon EC2.
+This is why this project involves deploying a Minecraft Java Edition multiplayer server in the cloud, using Amazon EC2.

 The goal is to have a stable and secure environment where me and some friends can play together in a shared survival world.

-By hosting the server in the cloud, we avoid the typical issues of running a server from a home network, such as limited bandwidth, downtime, or exposure to local security risks.
+By hosting the server in the cloud, we avoid typical issues like limited bandwidth, downtime, or local security risks.

 License

-The content and code of this website are licensed under the MIT License.
-It allows other people to reuse, adapt, and distribute the code freely, provided proper credit is given.
-The Minecraft server software is used given by Mojang on their website and is under Mojang’s EULA for educational purposes only.
+This website and its code are licensed under the MIT License.
+The Minecraft server software is used under Mojang’s EULA, for educational purposes only.